- Climb ramparts overlooking the Atlantic and eat fresh seafood in Essaouira

 |Day 14||Ferry to Spain|

-Day 1: Explore the coast to Essaouira
+Day 1: Arrive, Explore the Coast to Essaouira

-In the morning you will meet your driver in Casablanca to begin your journey to Essaouira, stopping along the coast to visit three formerly Portuguese-occupied coastal cities.
+In the morning, you will meet your driver in Casablanca to begin your journey to Essaouira, stopping along the coast to visit three formerly Portuguese-occupied coastal cities.

 Next, stop in the port city of Safi for a bite to eat, possibly from one of the many food vendors lining the Rue du Souq.
 If there's time, visit the Ksar el Bahr, a 16th-century fortress built by the Portuguese colonizers.
-Continue on to your final destination, the laid-back port city, Essaouira.
+Continue to your final destination, the laid-back port city, Essaouira.
 Settle into your accommodation and take the rest of the day for yourself, exploring the medina and your surroundings.

 Day 2: Essaouira: seaside ramparts and fresh seafood

 Today will be yours to explore Essaouira as you like.
 Walk the Skala de la Kasbah (the 18th-century seafront ramparts) along the coast.
-Designed by European engineers, old brass canons line the walls and offer viewing access over the Atlantic.
+Designed by European engineers, old brass cannons line the walls and offer viewing access over the Atlantic.
 Explore the UNESCO-protected medina before making your way to the windswept beach.
-Jimi Hendrix fans may want to take a short taxi ride to Diabat at the end of Essaouira's beach where he reportedly spent some time.
+Jimi Hendrix fans may want to take a short taxi ride to Diabat at the end of Essaouira's beach, where he reportedly spent some time.
 Walk back to Essaouira and enjoy a meal of freshly caught seafood.

 Day 3: Kiteboarding and Jewish quarter